 CensiMark is a proprietary surgical instrument marking barcode that is applied by embedding a 2-D electro-chemical mark below an instrument’s passivation layer.
 This electro–chemical marking process (ECMP) applies a guaranteed corrosion-free mark to the instrument and does not alter the surface like etching or engraving.
 With two different sizes of instrument marks, CensiMark can be applied to all different types of assets, including flexible scopes, neurosurgery and cardiovascular instruments.

-The ability to mark surgical instruments with a unique, durable barcode is the key to unlocking your department’s ability to handle:
+The ability to mark surgical instruments with unique device identification is the key to unlocking your department’s ability to handle:

 - Faster tray turnaround times mandated to increase operating room efficiency

 - Larger and more complicated tray sets needing to be reprocessed

 - The scope of regulatory requirements constantly expanding